ajfisher/robotnik-workshop/slides/slides.md

 Notes:

-All of this is really worthy stuff and great if you have millions or in some cases billions of dollars to play with but there are a bunch of overlapping trends in things like the price of electronics, AI and machine learning, sensor networks and ubiquity of wireless networks that are making now a great time for robotics specifically but also lots of applications of intelligent, connected,
+All of this is really worthy stuff and great if you have millions or in some cases billions of dollars to play with but, there are a bunch of overlapping trends in things like the price of electronics, AI and machine learning, sensor networks and ubiquity of wireless networks that are making now a great time for robotics specifically but also lots of applications of intelligent, connected,